 Zones of Regulation

 Zones of Regulation is a framework developed by Leah Kuypers that helps children understand their current emotional state and choose strategies to regulate.
-The four zones are: Blue Zone (low energy, sad, tired), Green Zone (calm and focused, ready to learn), Yellow Zone (heightened energy, excited, frustrated, anxious), and Red Zone (extremely heightened state, out of control, aggressive).
+The four zones are: Blue Zone (low energy, sad, tired), Green Zone (calm and focussed, ready to learn), Yellow Zone (heightened energy, excited, frustrated, anxious), and Red Zone (extremely heightened state, out of control, aggressive).

 Using this framework in class, children learn to identify which zone they are in and to select strategies appropriate to their needs.
 If you are in the Red Zone, calming strategies are needed.
 If you are in the Blue Zone, energising activities help.
 The Green Zone is where learning happens best.
 The Yellow Zone requires different strategies depending on whether the emotion is positive or challenging.